 State and Society

 This course explores the complex two-way interactions of firms and a broad range of “nonmarket” actors in a variety of settings.
 Successful corporate strategy aligns the firm’s capabilities with the demands of both its market and nonmarket environment.
 Participants learn how to analyze and proactively manage the nonmarket environment through integrated market- and nonmarket strategies.
-Not only is effective nonmarket management conducive of business success (“doing well”), it also provides a solid foundation for deliberately enhancing the firm’s social and environmental contribution (“doing good”).
+Not only is effective nonmarket management conducive to business success (“doing well”), it also provides a solid foundation for deliberately enhancing the firm’s social and environmental contribution (“doing good”).

 The course is deliberately global in focus.
 There are significant differences across countries when it comes to the nonmarket environment, both in terms of the formal rules and laws governing competition and when it comes to expectations regarding the role and business in society.
-Successful managers must develop sensitivity for these differences.
+Successful managers must develop sensitivity to these differences.
 Successful leaders go even further and understand how to turn an understanding of social and political dynamics across countries into a source of competitive advantage.
 Our cases cover a number of jurisdictions and several sessions will deliberately examine cross-national dynamics.

 Advanced Management Courses

 Business is an activity in which parties exchange goods or services for valuable consideration.
 This course examines the ethical dimensions of such activities.
 We will give little focus to empirical questions (such as, “Does ethical business pay?”) or descriptive questions (such as, “Why do people engage in unethical behavior?”).
 Rather, most of the focus will be on learning tools for reasoning about what is ethical and unethical in business.
-Questions addressed include “In whose interests should firms be managed?,” “What rules guide firms’ engagement with customers?,” and "Should firms try to solve social problems?”.
+Questions addressed include “In whose interests should firms be managed?”, “What rules guide firms’ engagement with customers?”, and “Should firms try to solve social problems?”
 We will discover the tools we use for reasoning about right and wrong through discussion and debate about the readings.

 In this course, we will develop a broad approach for evaluating the prospects for firm profits.
 We will look at many firms across a broad range of markets.
 We will spend some time on managerial and behavioral issues and/or institutional details – but keep in mind that the more granular we get, the more the information applies only in restrictive scenarios.
 We will derive the principles we apply mainly from microeconomic theory.
 As such, potential answers to questions posed in class will be subjected to the rigor of economic analysis to test their validity and applicability.

 It is important to recognize upfront that this class cannot be as perfectly organized as the outline suggests.
 This is not accounting or statistics that begin with core, universally accepted principles, and then build to harder problems and applications.
 Instead, strategy is “messy” throughout, and we will be applying new tools and concepts to answer questions that arise throughout the course.
 A clean linear approach would deliver the false promise that this material works like a tool.
-This material is a lens that improves your analytical reasoning skills – you will be able to describe business situations in a more comprehensive, logical and structured way.
+This material is a lens that improves your analytical reasoning skills – you will be able to describe business situations in a more comprehensive, logical, and structured way.
 However, in strategy, there is no equivalent of the option pricing formula.
 Strategic analysis is ambiguous, and to present it any other way is disingenuous.

 This course focuses on financial decision-making from the perspective of inside the corporation or operating entity.
-Using both lectures and cases, the class provides a framework for applying corporate financial theory to applications that involve capital budgeting, valuation, capital structure, raising capital, mergers and financial restructuring.
+Using both lectures and cases, the class provides a framework for applying corporate financial theory to applications that involve capital budgeting, valuation, capital structure, raising capital, mergers, and financial restructuring.
 The course focus then shifts to outside of the corporation to explore issues related to corporate governance and compensation.

 Building on the concepts and material from several core courses, Managerial Controls focuses on the use of internal accounting information for planning, controlling, and evaluating firms' operational decisions and personnel.
 The course integrates accounting with ideas from microeconomics, data analysis, decision analysis, finance, operations management, and organizational behavior.